 Fidelius are rated 4.7 out of 5 from over 1,500 reviews on VouchedFor, the review site for financial advisors.

-However, despite this reduction in National Insurance, most people will end up no better or only a little better off next year, due to the freezing of tax allowances and so-called ‘fiscal drag’.
-This is the process by which people end up paying more tax when tax rates and thresholds are frozen, as they earn more and their assets rise in value.
-The current tax thresholds are £12,570 (basic rate), £50,270 (higher rate), and £125,140 (additional rate), and will remain frozen until April 2028.
+Most people will end up paying more tax next year, due to the freezing of income tax allowances and so-called ‘fiscal drag’.
+This is the process by which people end up paying more tax when tax rates and thresholds don’t change, as they earn more and their assets rise in value.
+The current tax thresholds are £12,570 (basic rate), £50,270 (higher rate), and £125,140 (additional rate).

 What can you do about it?